 - 2014 - Lara Crouch, Financial Aid and Enrollment Services

 - 2015 - Jamie Trevino, Student Recruitment Information Systems

 - Brings about transformation by creating a change in structure, appearance and/or character.

-- Commitment to UTSA students and the division through their actions throughout the years.
+- Shows commitment to UTSA students and the division through their actions throughout the years.

 - Demonstrates a commitment to the Student Affairs core values of dignity, respect, diversity, empowerment and innovation.

-- Enhanced and innovated the quality of work in ways that significantly increase productivity and efficiency.
+- Enhances and innovates the quality of work in ways that significantly increase productivity and efficiency.

 - Is a leader in the development of a dynamic and diverse culture that facilitates learning and engages students.

 - Seeks to make interactions with students and colleagues intentional and meaningful.